suika2team/suika2/README.md

 ## Forum
 Currently we don't have a dedicated forum and please feel free to write to GitHub Issues.

+## Developers
+Current developers are Maiku and Tenshi.
+Maiku is from Japan, and Tenshi is from Taiwan.

 ## Contact
 Please contact us at `info@opennovel.org` anytime.